trm313/react-typeorm-ts-postgres/README.md

 During this authentication validation, the user's information and `access_token` are collected, and stored in the Redux `user` state.

-This `access_token` is then supplied in the Authorization Header during calls to protected routes on the backend, where the token is validated with Firebase inside a router middleware, to then facilitate all data fetching calls.
+This `access_token` is then supplied in the request header during calls to protected routes on the backend, where the token is validated with Firebase inside a router middleware, to then facilitate all data fetching calls.

 ### Detailed Process Flow